EarlJr53/earljr53.github.io/_pages/resume.md

 *Student Researcher // MAY2022-AUG2022*

-- Will be working this summer with the Olin College Aquaculture Profiler team, building a robot to gather data from commercial fish farms to ensure that the farms are not harming the surrounding ecosystem and existing fishing livelihoods.
+- Spent the summer working with the Olin College Aquaculture Profiler team, developing a robot to gather data from commercial fish farms to ensure that the farms are not harming the surrounding ecosystem and existing fishing livelihoods.
+Focused on electrical, programming, and design aspects.

 ### U.S. Fish and Wildlife Service (USFWS)